knr-auv/TCM/README.md

+# TODO
+* Optimize measurements so all the data is stored ONLY in system variable.
+* Add second IMU
+* Add filtering to IMU data
+* Add depth sensing
+* Test control loops
+* Add packet for telemetry setup
+* Allow multiple telemetry links
+* Add tasks stats to system variables
+* Reorganize control loop so info about used PID controlers, variables etc can be stored in configuration file
+* Implementation of EKF
 # Comunication protocol
 Each message sended from and to TCM must follow protocol described in this section.
 The bit order is LSB first.